Featured bike path - Cedar Creek Trail

 I look forward in revisiting next month when wildflowers blanket the ground, particularly trilliums.
 My oldest will enjoy counting the different types of flowers and my younger daughter identifying all the different colors.

-Later in the year, I have stopped many times to enjoy raspberries, black caps, blackberries, and even gooseberries along the trail.
+Each season has its own reward, but the most scrumptious is still to come!
+I have stopped many times to enjoy raspberries, black caps, blackberries, and even gooseberries along the trail later on in the summer.
 My kids even remembered today where some of these spots are!

 We didn’t see any wildlife today, but I have seen numerous deer, bald eagles, sandhill cranes, turkeys, ducks, geese, and even fox along the trail.
-I have also smelled skunk but luckily no sightings.
-One winter, there was even a black bear hibernating not far a few hundred meters off the trail!
+I have also smelled skunk, but luckily never had any sightings.
+One winter, there was even a black bear hibernating a few hundred meters off the trail!

 What you should know